-- Rising alarms are triggered when the gas level exceeds the maximum value entered by the user. - Falling alarms are triggered when the gas level falls below the minimum value entered by the user. - 1) From the 'Main Read Screen' press the 'Menu' key on the instrument panel. - 2) Press 'Key 2' to display the 'Utilities' menu.

-3) Press 'Key 3' to select 'Alarms' and the following screen is displayed:
+- Rising alarms are triggered when the gas level exceeds the maximum value entered by the user. - Falling alarms are triggered when the gas level falls below the minimum value entered by the user. - 1) From the 'Main Read Screen' press the 'Menu' key on the instrument panel. - 2) Press 'Key 2' to display the 'Utilities' menu. - 3) Press 'Key 3' to select 'Alarms' and the following screen is displayed:

-Current Alarms - G210
+Screen 10 - Current Alarms (G210)

-Press the appropriate key/option number to maintain the alarm settings.
-Select from the following:

-1-Enabled/Disabled Togale between disabled and enabled alarm status.
-I Enabled Disabled roggie between albabica ana chubicu alaini status.

-2-Max Sets the upper limit alarm setting.

-- 3-Min Sets the minimum alarm setting.
+- 4) Press the appropriate key/option number to maintain the alarm settings.
+Select from the following: - 1 Enabled/Disabled: Toggle between disabled and enabled alarm status. - 2 Max: Sets the upper limit alarm setting. - 3 Min: Sets the minimum alarm setting.
 The default is 0. - 5) Select the option key to modify followed by the soft-key 'Accept' or 'Reject'.